ctcg-blog/ctcg-blog.github.io/_posts/2024-08-22-Azure-FrontDoor-as-a-C2-Redirector.md

    **Monitor Traffic**: Use Azure Monitor and Front Door diagnostics to track traffic and redirect performance.
    **Test Redirects**: Ensure that redirects are functioning as expected by testing various scenarios.

-   Using Adri's write-up as a template ... remove >
+Using Adri's write-up as a template ... remove all content from this point onward >

 Using Azure Front Door as a redirector helps simplify complex routing rules and provides a global edge network to ensure fast and reliable redirects.